warisa-r/simcronomicon/README.md

 ## Key Features

 ### Advanced Disease Models
+The packages allows you to simulate:
 - **SEIR Model**: Classic Susceptible-Exposed-Infectious-Recovered compartmental modeling
 - **SEIQRDV Model**: Extended model with Quarantine, Death, and Vaccination compartments
 - **Spatial Dynamics**: Realistic agent movement patterns on real-world geographical networks
 - **Population Dynamics**: Immigration, natural deaths, and birth rate modeling

 ### Realistic Simulation Environment
+The packages allows you to simulate:
-- **Real Geographic Data**: Import from OpenStreetMap via GraphML format
+- **Real Geographic Data**: Import from OpenStreetMap
 - **Complex Place Types**: Hospitals, schools, restaurants, accommodations, and more
 - **Agent Heterogeneity**: Individual characteristics affecting disease transmission and movement
 - **Priority Places**: Agents actively seek specific locations (e.g., healthcare for vaccination)

 ### Intervention Modeling
+You can use a built-in model to simulate these following complexities:
 - **Vaccination Campaigns**: Limited hospital capacity, queue management, and vaccination seeking behavior
 - **Quarantine Policies**: Movement restrictions for symptomatic individuals
 - **Population Controls**: Immigration policies and natural population dynamics

 ### Analysis & Visualization
+We have these following features to help you understand the results of your simulation:

 - **Real-time Tracking**: Individual agent status and location logging
 - **Interactive Visualizations**: Agent movement on maps, disease progression charts
-- **Statistical Analysis**: Infection rates, vaccination effectiveness, quarantine outcomes
-- **Data Export**: HDF5 format for detailed analysis and reproducibility
+- **Data Export**: HDF5 format

 ## Quick Start